5/8/2025

 Interim CEO

 So at the moment, I think we are at the market.
 Of course, in a big portfolio, there might be one or two apartments that you need to look at what the right rent level is there.
 And then if we compare our pricing to the general market, so we are still getting premium to what we see in the market.
-And we don't want to get rid of that, of course, but in some cases, it has been justified to be more flexible what comes to the renting.
-And of course, if you combine what we have done on the rent side and what we have achieved on improving occupancy, so improving occupancy is more than offsetting the impact of in some cases lowering the rents.
+We don't want to get rid of that, of course, but in some cases, it has been justified to be more flexible what comes to the renting.
+And of course, if you combine what we have done on the rent side and what we have achieved on improving occupancy, so improving occupancy is more than offsetting the impact of, in some cases, lowering the rents.

 speaker